DNP student Jennette Watts talks about why she chose Rocky Mountain University of Health Professions.

 The DNP program has an outstanding 84% graduation rate.
 Alumna Dr. Lori Mayer is one of many graduates, who worked full-time as a researcher and an expert clinician for multiple sclerosis patients while completing her DNP degree.

-The Essentials of Doctoral Education for Advanced Practice Nursing (American Association of Colleges of Nursing (AACN), 2006), the Domains and Core Competencies (National Organization of Nurse Practitioner Faculties (NONPF), 2012) and the Criteria for Evaluation of Nurse Practitioner Programs, 4th edition (National Task Force on Quality Nurse Practitioner Education, 2012) were used to frame the requirements of the FNP track.
-The course sequencing and prerequisites were designed to promote development of competencies.
+The FNP track requirements were framed by the Essentials of Doctoral Education for Advanced Practice Nursing (American Association of Colleges of Nursing (AACN), 2006), the Domains and Core Competencies (National Organization of Nurse Practitioner Faculties (NONPF), 2012) and the Criteria for Evaluation of Nurse Practitioner Programs, 4th edition (National Task Force on Quality Nurse Practitioner Education, 2012).
+The course sequencing and prerequisites were designed to promote the development of competencies.
 The program is designed to prepare nurses to deliver primary healthcare to families in a variety of settings.
-Students follow patients through the life cycle utilizing obstetric, pediatric, gynecologic, as well as adult and geriatric primary care diagnostic and management skills.
+Students follow patients through the life cycle utilizing obstetric, pediatric, and gynecologic care skills, as well as adult and geriatric primary care diagnostic and management skills.
 The clinical experiences are supported by preceding or concurrent didactic content.
 Successful graduates of this program would be eligible to obtain licensure as an advanced practice registered nurse (APRN), nurse practitioner, with a population focus of family.
 The 90-credit curriculum of the post-baccalaureate FNP program will use the limited-residency model of the University’s current DNP program and other post-professional programs.
 Nationally recognized standards and competencies were used to develop the curriculum which will integrate online learning with carefully selected experiences in areas close to where students reside.
 A required scholarly project, with a focus on applying best current evidence to transform systems, culminates the student’s application of doctoral level thinking.

 The DNP Program is committed to the development of the nursing professional who can: